kfix97/kfix97/README.md

-Interested in Data & Product & Solution Engineering/Architecture
+Interested in Data & Product & Solutions Engineering/Architecture

-6 years experience in Data Engineering & Data Science, API Development & Integration, Technology Strategy, and Private Equity-backed Product Advisory
+6+ years experience building data pipelines, machine learning models, APIs, API Integrations, AI agents, and leading projects focused on Technology Strategy and Private Equity-backed Product Advisory in the Financial Services, Utilities, and High-Tech/Software industries

 <!---
 kfix97/kfix97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.